Photo by David Kier

 1956 Howard Gulick

-1973 David Kier [author of 1973’s Baja and the Transpeninsular Highway, and in 2016: Baja California Land of Missions.
-Also, in 2012, co-authored The Old Missions of Baja & Alta California, 1697-1834, and the expanded 2020 edition: Old Missions of the Californias (with Max Kurillo).]
+Author of 1973’s Baja and the Transpeninsular Highway, and in 2016: Baja California Land of Missions.
+Also, in 2012, co-authored The Old Missions of Baja & Alta California, 1697-1834, and the expanded 2020 edition: Old Missions of the Californias (with Max Kurillo).

 In 1973, my parents and I (along with a lady who joined us), drove the rugged road to the mission from Loreto.
-I am in the yellow shirt, 15 tears-old, next to my dad.
+I am in the yellow shirt, 15 years-old, next to my dad.

 My mother, and the caretaker of Mission San Javier.
 The main entrance faces north.